mekkablue/Glyphs-Scripts/README.md

 * **New Tab with Short Segments:** Goes through all glyphs in the present font(s), and reports segments shorter than a user-specified distance to the Macro Window, and opens a new tab with affected glyphs.
 Useful for finding alignment errors in exported OTFs. *Needs Vanilla.*
 * **New Tab with Zero Handles:** Opens a new tab with glyphs containing zero handles in the current font master.
 * **Open all closed paths:** Opens all closed paths in the visible layers of all selected glyphs.
 Useful after importing open paths from FontLab Studio.
-* **Realign Handles:** Realigns all BCPs on smooth connections.
-Only works in edit mode with the currently active layer.
+* **Realign BCPs:** Realigns all BCPs in all selected glyphs.
 Useful if handles got out of sync, e.g. after nudging or some other transformation, or after interpolation.
+Hold down Option to apply to all layers of the selected glyph(s).
 * **Retract BCPs:** Deletes all off-curve points (BCPs).
 Handy if you want to make sure that your font only has straight lines.
 * **Rotate around anchor:** GUI for rotating glyphs or selections of nodes and components around a 'rotate' anchor.
 Allows to step and repeat.
 Requires Vanilla.
 * **Set Transform Origin:** Simple GUI for setting the Transform Origin of the Rotate tool numerically.
 Should also have an effect on the Scale tool.
 Requires Vanilla.